AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How a Speeding Ticket Impacts Your Insurance in Pennsylvania

-Your car insurance premium can increase by nearly 20 percent with a speeding ticket on your record.
+On average, premiums increase by a modest 6 percent with a speeding ticket on your record.

 Share